dsmundhe/Pair-A-Dice/README.md

 ## Features

-- Browse and search for tech skills courses in various domains such as programming, web development, data science, and more.
+- Browse and search for courses related to various tech skills.
-- Categorized courses based on difficulty levels: Beginner, Intermediate, Advanced.
+- Courses are categorized by difficulty level: Beginner, Intermediate, Advanced.
-- User-friendly interface to explore and select desired courses.
-- Courses come from trusted and popular platforms.
+- Seamless navigation across pages with React Router.
+- Responsive design for an optimized experience across all devices.
-- Course links with detailed descriptions and ratings.
+- Course links with descriptions and ratings from trusted platforms.
+- State management using Redux for a smooth user experience.

 ## Technologies Used

-- **Frontend**: React.js, HTML5, CSS3, JavaScript
-- **Backend**: Node.js, Express.js
-- **Database**: MongoDB
-- **State Management**: Redux
-- **Version Control**: Git and GitHub
-- **API Integration**: RESTful API for fetching course data
+- **React.js** - Frontend framework for building user interfaces
+- **Redux** - For state management
+- **React Router** - For routing and navigation
+- **HTML5** - For structuring the content
+- **CSS3** - For styling the application
+- **JavaScript** - For adding interactivity

 ## Installation